Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 The heat is the smaller problem.
 In a single two-week peak window in June 2025, over three lakh vehicles entered Shimla on a ghat road built for a fraction of that load.
 Himachal Pradesh logged 1.80 crore domestic tourists across all of 2024, and rates at most properties spike in direct proportion to the heat: the worst weather and the highest prices arrive together.

 The infrastructure strain runs deeper than traffic.
-Shimla's 2018 water crisis lasted 10–15 days.
+Shimla's 2018 water crisis lasted 10 to 15 days.
 Peak weeks pile approximately 66,000 visitors onto a resident base of 200,000.
 The town was not built to host its own popularity, and it has not been rebuilt since.

 None of this makes Shimla ugly.
 At dawn in October, off-season, it remains one of the most atmospheric hill towns in India.
 It just is not a May cooldown.
 The rule that separates real escapes from expensive disappointments is straightforward: cooler means higher altitude, quieter means lesser-known.
-Apply both filters and the list restructures itself.
+Apply both filters and the list of hill stations near Delhi restructures itself.
+For a wider national view, see our guide to the best hill stations in India.

 Under 6 Hours: The Best Weekend Getaways from Delhi